 You’ve already read that the HVAC system is a combination of three units.
-And these three units (Heating, Ventilation, and Air Conditioning) are also made with several components.
+These three units (Heating, Ventilation, and Air Conditioning) are also made with several components.

 Heating: In most cases, the heating unit of an HVAC system is either a gas/electric furnace or a heat pump.

 Ventilation: The ventilation includes air vents, air ducts, exhaust fans, and filters.
-This is the most important thing in an HVAC system because it controls the air movement and sanitizes it to make it healthy.
+This is essential in an HVAC system because it controls the air movement and sanitizes it to make it healthy.

 Air Conditioning: This part has the evaporator and expansion valve located inside the building.
 And compressor and condenser outside.
 The primary feature of the AC is to cool… and control the temperature using a thermostat.
 However, it also controls the humidity in the air.

 The overall working method of the HVAC system is quite simple.
 However, if you know the workings of its various components, it will be easier to grasp the HVAC working principle.
 So, here are some essential components doings: